-United States and is acting for the benefit or account of a U.S. Person on a fully discretionary basis from outside of the United States;

-Person Closely Associated

-- (a) the spouse of the Director, - (b) dependent children of the Director, - (c) other relatives of the Director, who have shared the same household as that person for at least one year on the date of the transaction concerned. - (d) any person - - the managerial responsibilities of which are discharged by a person - - a. discharging managerial responsibilities within the issuer, or - b. referred to in paragraph (a), (b)or (c) of this definition, - ii. that is directly or indirectly controlled by a person referred to in subparagraph (i) of paragraph (d) of this definition, - iii. that is set up for the benefit of a person referred to in subparagraph (i) of paragraph (d) of this definition, or - iv. the economic interests of which are substantially equivalent to those of a person referred to in subparagraph (i) of paragraph (d) of this definition;
+United States and is acting for the benefit or account of a U.S. Person on a fully discretionary basis from outside of the United States; Person Closely Associated on a fully discretionary basis from outside of the United States; in relation to a Director, means - (a) the spouse of the Director, (b) dependent children of the Director, (c) other relatives of the Director, who have shared the same household as that person for at least one year on the date of the transaction concerned, (d) any person - i. the managerial responsibilities of which are discharged by a person - a. discharging managerial responsibilities within the issuer, or b. referred to in paragraph (a), (b) or (c) of this definition, ii. that is directly or indirectly controlled by a person referred to in subparagraph (i) of paragraph (d) of this definition, iii. that is set up for the benefit of a person referredto in subparagraph (i) of paragraph (d) of thisdefinition, or iv. the economic interests of which are substantially equivalent to those of a person referred to in subparagraph (i) of paragraph (d) of this definition; Plan means certain benefit plans, including employee benefit plans subject to Title I of the U.S. Employee Retirement Income Security Act of 1974, as amended, or retirement plans subject to section 4975 of the U.S. Internal Revenue Code of 1986, as amended, such as plans intended to qualify under Code section 401(a) (including plans covering only self-employed individuals) and individual retirement accounts; Prospectus means this document, any supplement or addendum designed to be read and construed together with and to form part of this document and the Company's most recent annual report and accounts (if issued) or, if more recent, its interim report and accounts; Recognised Market means any recognised exchange or market on which the Company may invest and which is listed in APPENDIX I hereto; Responsible Person means the Manager of the Company; SEK means the lawful currency of Sweden; Share or Shares means a share or shares in the capital of the Company; M-39241084-76 155